steinwurf/steinwurf-docs/source/contribution.rst

 ......................................

 We never allow commits directly on the master branch.
-Changes can go to the master branch after our buildbot has confirmed that the changes work on all supported platforms.
+Changes can go to the master branch after our CI system has confirmed that the changes work on all supported platforms.

 When you create a pull request for the first time, you can choose the